Introduction

 The Indian Evidence Act, 1872

-The Indian Evidence Act is a comprehensive legislation that governs the admissibility of evidence in legal proceedings in India.
-In the context of cybercrime and digital transactions, it is crucial for establishing the authenticity and admissibility of electronic evidence, including digital documents and communications.
+The Indian Evidence Act (Now BSA) is a comprehensive legislation that governs the admissibility of evidence in legal proceedings in India.
+In the context of cybercrime and digital transactions, it is crucial to establish the authenticity and admissibility of electronic evidence, including digital documents and communications.

 The Bankers' Books Evidence Act, 1891